 Thank you for visiting the website of the Roper Center for Public Opinion Research at Cornell University.
 Your privacy is important to us.
 To better protect your privacy, we provide this notice explaining our online information practices.

 This is a website of Cornell University.
-It is the policy of Cornell University to respect and protect the privacy of its web site users consistent with the applicable laws of the United State.
+It is the policy of Cornell University to respect and protect the privacy of its website users consistent with the applicable laws of the United States.
 We do not collect, use, or disclose any information about our users without their knowledge.

 Visitors should be aware that the Roper Center at Cornell University could be required to disclose personal information in response to valid legal process such as a search warrant, subpoena, or court order, pursuant to the New York Freedom of Information Act.
 All record keepers face the possibility that disclosure of their records may be compelled in some civil, criminal, or administrative matter.

 Information Automatically Collected